-136 Further, individuals with Autism Spectrum Conditions (ASC1) show differences in social cue 137 integration when viewing images of isolated individuals (Ashwin et al., 2015; Mihalache et al., 2020); 138 autistic observers focus more on body than head information (Ashwin et al., 2015), and utilise 139 information from the eyes less than non-autistic individuals (Mihalache et al., 2020), when judging 140 the direction of an individual's gaze.
-These findings are potentially explained by their enhanced 141 perception of features at the expense of global processing (Happé, 1999).
-Increased reliance on one 142 cue, and aberrant integration of cues from the eyes, head, and body when judging gaze direction, 143 could lead to inaccurate gaze perception, leading to difficulties in successfully identifying and 144 responding to social interactions.
-However, the nature and extent of cue integration during perception 145 of social interactions in autistic individuals is relatively unknown.
-Individual social cues can be 146 perceived differently if we make judgments about them from a first-person (egocentric) perspective vs 147 from a third-person perspective (Balsdon & Clifford, 2018).
-Relatedly, it is unclear whether autistic 148 symptoms, which are typically associated with differences in social processing, modulate social cue 149 integration across allocentric and egocentric frame(s) of reference (FoR).
+Furthermore, individuals with autism spectrum conditions (ASC1) show differences in social cue integration when viewing images of isolated individuals (Ashwin et al., 2015; Mihalache et al., 2020); autistic observers focus more on body than head information (Ashwin et al., 2015) and utilise information from the eyes less than nonautistic individuals (Mihalache et al., 2020), when judging the direction of an individual's gaze.
+These findings are potentially explained by their enhanced perception of features at the expense of global processing (Happé, 1999).
+Increased reliance on one cue, and aberrant integration of cues from the eyes, head, and body when judging gaze direction, could lead to inaccurate gaze perception, leading to difficulties in successfully identifying and responding to social interactions.
+However, the nature and extent of cue integration during perception of social interactions in autistic individuals are relatively unknown.
+Individual social cues can be perceived differently if we make judgements about them from a first-person (egocentric) perspective versus from a third-person perspective (Balsdon & Clifford, 2018).
+Relatedly, it is unclear whether autistic symptoms, which are typically associated with differences in social processing, modulate social cue integration across allocentric and egocentric frame(s) of reference (FoR).

-151 It remains unknown how cue integration works when social interactions are viewed from 152 third-person perspectives, and how allocentric and egocentric FoR influence judgments of dyadic 153 interactions.
-Thus, in the first experiment, we sought to investigate whether observers integrate 154 directional cues from the body with head orientation information when judging whether two people 155 are interacting, using well controlled, computer-generated stimuli that systematically vary in head and 156 body orientation.
-Importantly, we occluded the visibility of the eye-region with dark sunglasses such 157 that any judgements of interaction may be made based on information from the orientation of the head
+It remains unknown how cue integration works when social interactions are viewed from third-person perspectives, and how allocentric and egocentric FoR influence judgements of dyadic interactions.
+Thus, in the first experiment, we sought to investigate whether observers integrate directional cues from the body with head orientation information when judging whether two people are interacting, using well-controlled, computer-generated stimuli that systematically vary in head and body orientation.
+Importantly, we occluded the visibility of the eve-region with dark sunglasses such that any judgements of interaction may be made based on information from the orientation of the head and body, rather than directly from the eye-region.
+Similar to Moors et al. (2015), this study examines how body orientation influences assumed gaze direction.
+In addition, we investigated whether cue integration is influenced by FoR (i.e., allocentric vs. egocentric), and whether autistic traits affect the nature of social cue integration during the perception of social interactions.